nhsconnect/integration-adaptors/rest-client/README.md

 ### Request Variables

-Think of request variable as attaching a name metadata to the underlying request.
+Think of request variables as attaching a name metadata to the underlying request.
 This counts as a empty line.
 Format, either `//` or `#` followed my space and `@name` then space and the name of your request as seen below:

 ```http
 # @name nameOfRequest